 The Twelve Months of Fruits: March

-Since the beginning of March is exhibiting decidedly lamb-like qualities, that early spring may be on its way, not that we doubted the prognostications of the groundhog or anything.
-With an early spring a distinct possibility, we wish that Rachel's plan to plant the park hillside facing the Hunt Library building had come to fruition.
+As we count down the days until spring, we wish that Rachel's planting of 2000 white trillium, 200 asters and 12 dogwood on the Schenley Park bank opposite the Frew Street entrance of the Hunt Library building in 1961 had survived.
 Instead we turn to The Twelve Months of Fruits (1732) for inspiration.
 March offers more varieties of apples and pears and adds oranges, olives and nuts to the mix.

 For biographical information about artist Pieter Casteels (1684–1749) and publisher Robert Furber (ca.1674–ca.1756), see our Flora Portrayed exhibition catalogue.